nux1111/ComfyUI_NetDist_Plus/README.md

 *On [twitter(X)](https://x.com/NuxZoe) if you have questions :)

 ## Issues
-*Remote Latents: I didn't get a chance to test it.
+*Remote Latents: I didn't get a chance to test it. <br>
-*Batched Base64 images: There are existing node that should fix that.
+*Batched Base64 images: There are existing node that should fix that. <br>
-*Batch size > 1 for STYLE TRANSFER: Didn't take note of the errors I got but that needs some work.
+*Batch size > 1 for STYLE TRANSFER: Didn't take note of the errors I got but that needs some work. <br>

 ## Note: I am a primitive coder and I know very little about github.
 Bear with me if issues arise.
 Of course collabs are awesome.
 The listed examples were done one a 4090 host and 3080ti remote pc.